 During a format operation or write header operation, the drive requires that the Write Gate be asserted by 600 ns (max.), from the index/sector pulse and Write Gate must be de-asserted at least 1 byte after the check byte field in the header, refer Figure 6.26(b).
-In the case of DDC, Write Gate is asserted 3.5 bit times after the Index pulse in a format operation or after the index/sector pulse in a write header operation (hard sectored drive).
+In the case of DDC, Write Gate is asserted 3.5 bit times after the Index pulse in a format operation (hard sectored drive).
 Write Gate is de-asserted at the end of header postamble field.
 Hence if the header postamble is kept at least one byte long, the DDC should satisfy the requirements of the drive.
-Figure 6.26(a) shows the recommended format used by "SMD" drive manufacturers like CDC, etc.
+Figure 6.26(a) shows the recommended format used by "SMD" drive manufactureers like CDC, etc.